EmilienMottet/stock-analyser/app/README.md

 Run the following command `now` on your Terminal.

 You should get a url which looks like 'app-djqksdjqk.now.sh'.
 Every time you deploy an update, the URL will be different.
-To keep the same URL through your developments, crypto-analyser-yourname.now.sh, you can run:
+To keep the same URL through your developments, stock-analyser-yourname.now.sh, you can run:

 ```
-now alias set app-djqksdjqk.now.sh crypto-analyser-front-yourname.now.sh
+now alias set app-djqksdjqk.now.sh stock-analyser-front-yourname.now.sh
 ```

 ## Table of Contents